Informal Mediation & Facilitated Conversations

 - Allows parties to rebuild relationships as they work together to find an agreement;

 - Can be attempted at any stage of a dispute.

 Queries or requests for mediation/facilitated conversations

-For more information or to request mediation or a facilitated conversation yourself, contact Kimberly Hovish, the Mediation Service Coordinator, in confidence, on email@example.com.
+For more information or to request mediation or a facilitated conversation yourself, or a conflict coaching session, contact Kimberly Hovish, the Mediation Service Coordinator, in confidence, on firstname.lastname@example.org.